Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

-The contribution of this paper is to propose a scheme to produce (approximately) median-unbiased estimators of entropic risk to mitigate the bias of the empirical entropic risk estimator.
-We propose a bias correction term $\delta(\Dist_N)$ that employs bootstrapping, using a distribution fitted to the data $\Dist_N$, to get
+The contribution of this paper is to propose a scheme that produces estimators, which under suitable assumptions on the tails of the loss $\ell(\vecz, \vecxi)$, provably remove the negative bias in the empirical entropic risk estimator.
+Our approach constructs overestimators of entropic risk while ensuring that the induced conservatism does not lead to overly conservative decisions.
+More specifically, we propose a bias correction term $\delta(\Dist_N)$ that employs bootstrapping, using a distribution fitted to the data $\Dist_N$, to get

 where the median statistic is taken with respect to the randomness in $\Dist_N$.
 We establish mild conditions under which $\delta(\Dist_N)\rightarrow 0$ almost surely as $N\rightarrow \infty$.
-In particular, basing the bootstrap on a constrained maximum likelihood estimation (MLE) of sampling distribution will yield an asymptotically consistent estimator.
+In particular, basing the bootstrap on a constrained maximum likelihood estimation (MLE) of the sampling distribution will yield an asymptotically consistent estimator.
 Unfortunately, our empirical experiments establish that a bootstrap correction based on MLE fails to adequately address the underestimation of entropic risk.
 Instead, we provide two procedures to fit ``bias-aware'' distributions that take into account the entropic risk estimation bias caused by tail events.
 The first one involves a distribution matching technique that tries to fit the entropic risk estimator's distribution itself, and the second uses a simple mixture distribution with a component dedicated to fitting the tail of the empirical distribution.